 However, if you’re a beginner looking for an email marketing provider with free access to its welcome email features, you will have difficulty finding a suitable option.

-Brevo (formerly Sendinblue) is one email service provider that offers welcome email in its free plan.
+Brevo (formerly Sendinblue) is one email service provider that offers a welcome email in its free plan.
 You can check the features page for more information.

-4. Write Compelling Email Subjects Lines
+4. Write Compelling Email Subject Lines

 Whether an email’s content gets read, start with having a clear subject line that moves subscribers to open it.